armen-meliksetyan/armen-meliksetyan-student-management-app/README.md

 - [Usage](#usage)

 ## Overview
-The Student Management App is designed to help educational institutions manage and track student information efficiently.
-It consists of two main components: the frontend, built with React, and the backend, developed with Laravel.
+The Student Management App consists of two main components: the frontend, built with React, and the backend, developed with Laravel.
 This README provides information on how to set up and run the application.

 ## Features
 - Add, view, edit, and delete student records.